Dual Diagnosis Treatment Brookings, OR

 Services provided:

-• Rehab for adult women, dual diagnosis treatment and rehab for adult men
+• Rehab for adult men, dual diagnosis treatment and rehab for adult women

 Addictions Recovery Center Residential Services - 74.0 miles from Brookings, OR

-Addictions Recovery Center Residential Services is a dual-diagnosis treatment center in Medford, OR that offers treatment for mental health and substance use disorders that include mood disorders as well as avoidant personality disorder.
+Addictions Recovery Center Residential Services is a dual diagnosis treatment center in Medford, OR that offers treatment services for mental health and substance use disorders that include major depressive disorder as well as avoidant personality disorder.

 Address: 16 South Peach Street, Medford, OR 97501 in Jackson County